mohamedtawfek05354/VOIS/README.md

 JSON Data Source: In addition to the traditional approach of using Excel or CSV, this project also demonstrates data-driven testing using JSON as the input data source.
 JSON files are parsed to supply data to test cases, enabling flexible and structured test case design.
 Logging with Log4j:

-For effective logging, Log4j is implemented.
-It provides robust logging capabilities, ensuring that each test execution is thoroughly documented with relevant info, debug, warning, and error logs.
+Log4j is implemented for effective logging.
+It provides robust logging capabilities, ensuring that each test execution is thoroughly documented with relevant information, debug, warning, and error logs.
 This helps track down issues in test execution, understand the test flow, and generate clear logs for debugging.
 Example of how Log4j is configured and used in the project:
 Allure Reports: